litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.9.1 - February 20 2018 =
+* [NEW FEATURE] Role Simulation crawler.
+* [NEW FEATURE] WebP multiple crawler.
+* [NEW FEATURE] HTTP/2 support for crawler.
+* [BUGFIX] Fixed a js bug with the auto complete mobile user agents field when cache mobile is turned on.
+* [BUGFIX] Fixed a constant undefined warning after activation.
+* [GUI] Sitemap generation settings are no longer hidden when using a custom sitemap.

 = 1.9 - February 12 2018 =
 * [NEW FEATURE] Inline CSS/JS Minify.